$\sigma$-locales in Formal Topology: sigma -frames in Formal Topology

-A {\bf frame} is a suplattice with binary meets which distribute over joins.
+A {\bf frame} is a suplattice with finite meets in which binary meets distribute over (set-indexed) joins.
 Set-based frames correspond to a special class of basic covers called {\bf formal covers}.
-Actually there is a number of different ways to define explicitly the notion of a formal cover \cite{convergence}; in all cases, of course, the resulting category is (dually) equivalent to that of set-based frames.
-Here we prefer the following definition, which is motivated by the following clear fact: given a set-based frame we can always construct another base which is closed under finite meets.
+Actually there are a number of different ways to explicitly define the notion of a formal cover~\cite{convergence}; in all cases, of course, the resulting category is (dually) equivalent to that of set-based frames.
+Here we prefer the following definition which corresponds to assuming the base $S$ to be closed under finite meets (a property that can always be assumed for every set-based frame without loss of generality).